 CSS

-In the Design module, you can also edit your layout directly in the CSS.
+You can also edit your layout directly in CSS in the "Design" module.

 Please note that in so doing, incorrect entries made to the CSS can lead to errors in your portal.
-INTREXX GmbH Does not assume any liability in this case.
+In this case, INTREXX GmbH accepts no liability.

-With the stylesheet editor, the layout CSS can be edited conveniently.
-The CSS can also be edited in the element settings.
+The CSS of the layout can be conveniently changed using the stylesheet editor.
+CSS can also be edited in the element settings.

 Websites with CSS

 The following will provide a short overview of how websites are constructed with CSS.
 As with format templates in text editing programs, formatting for websites will be centrally defined with CSS (Cascading Style Sheets).
 With it, changes that are to be implemented on all pages can be applied in one place.
 CSS will be written to separate files with the ending .cc and linked via a reference in the source text of a website.
 When loading the page, all information will be queried from the CSS file.
-In CSS, stylesheet entries consist of a property (such as "color" for text color), a colon, the value (such as #000000 –hexadecimal value for the color black), and a concluding semicolon.
-The CSS conforming entry for black text would therefore be:
+In CSS, stylesheet specifications consist of a property (e.g. color for font color), a colon, the value (e.g. #000000 - hexadecimal value for the color black) and a semicolon at the end.
+The CSS-compliant specification for black text would therefore be:

 color:#000000;